Chhavi-Trivedi/memoryGame_TypeScript/README.md

-I have use useReducer, useEffect and useState to save the states These are called Hooks (such as a useReducer hook) they store the recent addition to React that enable more of your components to be written as functions by providing less complex alternatives to class features.
+I have use useReducer, useEffect and useState to save the states.
+These are called Hooks (such as a useReducer hook) they store the recent addition to React that enable more of your components to be written as functions by providing less complex alternatives to class features.
 One significant advantage is that typing function